Leffffff/GraphQL/TASK.md

 ### Task 1.
 Hint

-To test the `addTodo` mutation run this in console that is available on `localhost:3005/graphql` after you've started the server.
+To test the `addTodo` mutation run the following mutation in the console that is available on `localhost:3005/graphql` after you've started the server.
 It returns errors.
 Why? 🤔

 ```graphql
 mutation {